-Torta Cubana is a flavorful traditional Mexican sandwich may come with a variety of different meats ranging from simple slices of jamón and roasted pork like carnitas to chorizo or carne asada.
+Torta Cubana is a traditional Mexican sandwich that often comes with a variety of different meats ranging from simple slices of jamón and roasted pork like carnitas to chorizo or carne asada.

 Despite the fact that Mexico is more well-known for other vessels for fillings like tacos, burritos and fajitas, Torta Cubana is a really popular Mexican dish.

 Put quite simply, Torta Cubana is a big, meaty beast of a sandwich!

 The variety of amounts of meats being included in a typical Torta Cubana is entirely dependent on where it is being made and the preferences of the chef.

 Torta Cubana should not be confused for the Cuban sandwich, however.
 The Cuban sandwich combines roasted pork with cheese, mustard, and pickles.
 These two sandwiches are not related, they have nothing in common except their similar names.

 There are several stories on how torta Cubana originated.
 Yet, the most accepted is the story of a cantina cook in the 1950s on Calle Republica de Cuba in Mexico City.